-Our employees who provide wholesale support for securities products distributed through our affiliated broker-dealer and through non-affiliated distribution partners may be compensated on the basis of a percentage of the gross fund flows into these products.
-These securities products may include Funds managed by us or an affiliate.
-The commissions paid to our wholesalers are based on a percentage of gross fund flows in accordance with an established commission schedule.
+Employees of our affiliated broker-dealer who provide wholesale support for Retail Managed Accounts through affiliated and non-affiliated Program Sponsors may be compensated on the basis of a percentage of the gross sales into Retail Managed Account Program investment strategies in accordance with an established commission schedule.
 These commissions are paid monthly.
 The commission schedule is the same for similar product types, but can vary by distribution partner.
 In addition to commissions, wholesalers are eligible for quarterly and annual incentive awards.